Welcome to Brantford!

 USE OF THE MLS® HOME LISTING SERVICE

 The Multiple Listing Service® (MLS®) is the single most useful tool in place today to buy a home.
 Our Team can sell, lease and provide information to you about any property that is listed on the MLS®.
 You may want to have someone other than the Real Estate Agent that has listed the property working for you.
-Remember, the listing agent has the seller’s best interests at heart, including obtaining the best possible price for that home.
+Remember, the listing agent may have seller’s best interests at heart, including obtaining the best possible price for that home.

 As your Real Estate Agent, we are always working with your best interests in mind!
 When we are working on your behalf, we will negotiate the best price and ensure you have the representation you need.
 Still not convinced?
-Here are six more reasons to consider The Kate Broddick Team!
+Here are even more reasons to consider The Kate Broddick Team!

 We can assist you in determining your buying power